UnitVectorY-Labs/YAMLtecture/docs/QUERY.md

 Queries applied to nodes are used to select a subset of nodes based on the specified conditions.
 Links that have a source or target node that is not included in the query will not be included in the output.

+The node query is defined by an array of `filters` that are applied to the nodes.
+Each filter is defined by a `condition` that has the following attributes:

+- `field`: The field to be used in the filter for operators that require a field.
+This can be one of the fields defined below.
+- `operator`: The operator to be used in the filter.
+This can be one of the operators defined below.
+- `value`: The value to be used in the filter for comparison by operators that require a value.
+- `conditions`: An array of conditions to be used in the filter.
+This is only used when nesting conditions with operators such as `and` or `or`.

 The fields that can be used in a node query are:

 - `type`